OscarConstantino/baby_step_giant_step_OACM_ISEC/README.md

 # baby_step_giant_step_OACM_ISEC
 Baby Step - Giant Step implementation

-This discrete log problem algorithm helps to solve `𝑘` in the expression `𝑎 ≡ 𝑔𝑘 mod 𝑝`.
+This discrete log problem algorithm helps to solve `𝑘` in the expression `𝑎 ≡ 𝑔^𝑘 mod 𝑝`.

 The program will ask for the next parameters: